 No restrictions apply to the number of times an individual can be nominated, but a person may receive the award only once.

-For any questions, please send an email to email@example.com.
+Nominations for the 2023 CPAWS Conservation Award are now closed.
+For any questions, please send an email to [email protected].

 The 2023 CPAWS Conservation Award will be presented at an event in Ottawa, Ontario in November 2023.